27th December 2016

-Thinking and driving I finally arrive it in Broken Hill in the late afternoon.
-The sky is beautiful and I would have loved to see the Living Desert and the sculptures, which offer a great chance of nice pictures, but unfortunately, I don’t trust to drive through unsealed roads.
+Thinking and driving, driving and thinking, I finally reach Broken Hill in the late afternoon.
+The sky is beautiful and I would have loved to see the Living Desert and the sculptures, which offer a great chance of nice pictures, but unfortunately, I don’t trust my car enough to drive through unsealed roads.
 I’ve done that before, several times, but not in the middle of the desert.

 This time I can’t force my little companion and unfortunately is too late for the 18 km return hike to get there.
 Nevermind.
 The Living Desert won’t go anywhere.
 I might have the chance to come back in the future.

 Everything is also closed because it’s bloody Christmas day and people really doesn’t feel like working today.

 Fortunately, I have a 20-litre petrol tank so I’ll be ok for a while.
 I keep driving, crossing the border and stop in Yunta to get some rest, fighting against the heat.
 And I lost …

 Only now I realise that I drove 750 kilometres with 40 degrees outside and my right arms burns like hell from the sun.
 I also discover that I am hungry and buy a sandwich from the petrol station nearby as I am too lazy to take out to the portable gas stove and cook.

 The heat is killing me and I keep pouring water all over me.

 A light breeze starts to blow but some unidentified creatures pop out from the bushes and I feel no longer safe sleeping on a camping chair, so I lock myself in the car.
 Jeez, it’s hot.
 But I am such a smart cookie that a few weeks ago I bought a portable mini fan that works with USB so I take my portable charger and hang the fan on the steering wheel.
 That’s how I enjoyed a few hours of sleep.